sschueller/sschueller.github.io/content/posts/vyos-router-update/index.md

 ![MS-01 Interfaces](interfaces)

-I use PCI passthrough to the VyOS VM for the onboard SFP+ and the Mellonox SFP28 PCIe card.
-One onboard 2.5G is bridged in via proxmox as well as a bridge with not physical NICs to connect VMs running on MS-01 with VyOS.
+I use PCI passthrough to the VyOS VM for the onboard SFP+ and the Mellanox SFP28 PCIe card.
+One onboard 2.5G is bridged in via Proxmox as well as a bridge with no physical NICs to connect VMs running on MS-01 with VyOS.

 ### VLANs and bridges

 ![VyOS VLANs](vlans)

-The only reason I am even using VLANs is because one of the WANS is located at another part of the house and I did not want to use more than one fiber (would require more SFP+ modules etc.) to get that WAN to the router.
+The only reason I am even using VLANs is because one of the WANs is located at another part of the house and I did not want to use more than one fiber (which would require more SFP+ modules etc.) to get that WAN to the router.

 I have several VLANs at this time which are:

 - 100 LAN
 - 150 Swisscom WAN
-- 200 DMZ (This one did not exist in the old setup, I used it to connect a trunk between the two instances of proxmox I now have)
+- 200 DMZ (This one did not exist in the old setup, I used it to connect a trunk between the two instances of Proxmox I now have)
 - 900 Management

 I decided to use bridges in VyOS to connect VLANs and physical interfaces together as well as apply firewall/routing rules

-## Hardware Stuff
+## Hardware Issues

-### Mellanox ConnectX-4 LX compatability
+### Mellanox ConnectX-4 LX compatibility

-Unlike the Broadcom card in the other server the Mellonox initally did not work with the SFP28 module from FlexOptix which the ISP (Init7) provided.
-One option would have been to re-program the SFP28 using a programmer which we have at work but I did not want to have to re-program the SFP28 everytime I wanted to switch which PC it was in.
+Unlike the Broadcom card in the other server, the Mellanox initially did not work with the SFP28 module from FlexOptix which the ISP (Init7) provided.
+One option would have been to re-program the SFP28 using a programmer which we have at work, but I did not want to have to re-program the SFP28 every time I wanted to switch which PC it was in.

-The solution was the switch to another firmware version of the Mellonox card which did not care about the SFP28 vendor id.
+The solution was to switch to another firmware version of the Mellanox card which did not care about the SFP28 vendor ID.

-> Thank you to the [Init7 community on reddit](https://old.reddit.com/r/init7/) for this tip. :)
+> Thank you to the [Init7 community on reddit](https://old.reddit.com/r/init7/) for this tip.:)

 I downgraded to version: `fw-ConnectX4Lx-rel-14_24_1000-MCX4121A-ACA_Ax-UEFI-14.17.11-FlexBoot-3.5.603.bin`